LEFapps/lef-adminlist/README.md

 ## Usage

-Use the `<List />` component to create a list of data with filter and pagination functions.
+Use the `<List />` component to create a list of data with filter, pagination and sorting functions.

 ```JSX
 import List from "meteor/lef:adminlist"